Even though 2020 was a long and hard year in many ways, I still found many many books to add to my favorites list. Here were my favorites.

 Have you ever read a book that just leaves you speechless?
 The Invisible Life of Addie LaRue was a beautifully written, fascinating, and original tale.
 I don’t have the words to describe how Addie’s story resonated with me.
 All I can say is read it and prepare to be swept away.

 Fable is part one of a duology by Adrienne Young.
-If you love high seas adventures, found family and family dynamics, and fierce female characters you’ll love Fable.
+If you love high seas adventures, found family, and fierce female characters you’ll love Fable.
 Young wraps deep emotional questions and characters who truly feel real into a story with high stakes, high adventure, and a touch of magic.
 The second book, Namesake, is on preorder now and comes out in March.

 Remember January 2020 when the world was mostly normal?
 It feels like a different lifetime ago.
 It was January when I read A Curse so Dark and Lonely and A Heart so Fierce and Broken, the first two books in the Cursebreaker series.
 The first book is a retelling of Beauty of the Beast that takes the original tale and gives it an engaging and fascinating spin.
 The second book catapults the reader further into the world Brigid Kemmerer created.
 I can’t wait to read the conclusion in the third book, A Vow so Bold and Deadly which is out now!